raivivek/2015_internship-notes/25-May.md

 *25th May 2015, 10.00pm*

-With second Monday into the program began the weekly lectures on specialized topics to be given by the eminent faculties of the institute itself.
+With second Monday into the program, began the weekly lectures on specialized topics to be given by the eminent faculties of the institute itself.
 Classes are usually scheduled from 10.00 am to 11.00 am in the morning and span from around four days a week from Monday to Thursday.